 2020 Trust & Estates Institute Agenda and Schedule

-The Trust & Estates Institute took place on August 9 from 8:30am to 5:00pm in Philadelphia at the LGBT Bar’s Annual Lavender Law® Conference and Career Fair.
-The Institute is designed to offer experienced trust and estate practitioners the opportunity to discuss issues affecting the LGBTQ+ community and discuss legal trends and strategies for now and in the near future.
-Modeled after the Family Law Institute, the Trust & Estates Institute offers high level group discourse rather than a traditional CLE lecture format, as well as an opportunity for practitioners to collaborate with a national network of experienced practitioners.
-The Institute is open to experienced and new practitioners.
+The Trust & Estates Institute is a space for the leading legal minds involved with trust and estates law, as it pertains to the LGBTQ+ community, to share ideas and network.
+The Institute is designed to offer experienced trust and estates practitioners the opportunity to discuss issues affecting the LGBTQ+ community and discuss legal trends and strategies for now and in the near future.
+Modeled after the Family Law Institute, the Trust & Estates Institute offers high-level group discourse rather than a traditional CLE lecture format, as well as an opportunity for practitioners to collaborate with a national network of experienced practitioners.
+To create an environment that encourages the free flow of information, registration is limited.
+The meeting will be closed and the proceedings will not be recorded.

 Co-Chairs: Deb Kinney, Johnston, Kinney & Zulaica LLP, and Dale Noll, Akerman LLP